 - Turn Pressure Cooker to Sauté mode and allow pot to heat.

-- Toss in the onion, garlic, coriander seeds and pepper (if using fresh) and sauté for two minutes.
+- Add the oil.
+Toss in the onion, garlic, coriander seeds and fresh pepper.
+Sauté for two minutes.

-- Dump in the beans, water and diced green chile (if fresh were not used).
+- Dump in the beans, water and diced green chile (if fresh wasn't used).

-- Add salt, cumin, True Lime, chipotle chile and vinegar.
+- Add salt, cumin, True Lime (or ground coriander and lime juice), chipotle chile and vinegar.

 - Using an Immersion Blender, smash the beans to the desired texture.